 Purchasing Used Aircraft:

-Used aircraft are available to purchase on the used aircraft market.
+Used aircraft are available to purchase on the used aircraft market and auctions.
 Used aircraft are generated by the system as well as posted for sale by other airlines.
-Used aircraft can be exceptionally cheap, but watch out for expensive maintenance and fuel costs.
+Used aircraft can be exceptionally cheap, but watch out for expensive maintenance checks and poor fuel efficiency.

 — Flying Routes —

 Once you have some gates and an aircraft or two, you are ready to start scheduling flights!
 There are a few important things to consider before configuring your first route.
 Take care when scheduling the departure (and thus arrival) times of your flights.
 Passengers do not like arriving or departing during the middle of the night.
-Therefore, any flight that lands or departs between the hours of 01:00 and 05:00 will suffer a loss of demand due to the extreme hours.
-Secondly, the total flight time of any route can not exceed 24 hours, unless the route has 2 stops or less (i.e. stopovers or return trips).
+Therefore, any flight that lands or departs between the hours of 01:00 and 05:00 will suffer a loss of demand due to the extreme hours (demand loss is proportional to the time, a 3am arrival will result in maximum demand loss while 1:15am arrival will result in almost no demand loss).
+Secondly, the total flight time of any route can not exceed 48 hours.

 In order to create a new route, go to Manage Airline --> Routes --> Create Route.
 Choose a local departure time for the route, and enter the IATA code of the departure airport.
 Add more stops by clicking the green "Add Stop" button.
 For each stop, enter the IATA code of the airport you want to stop at.
 You can create stops at any airport, but the route will not fly unless you have a gate at each stop.
 If you add too many stops, you can remove them by clickling the red minus button next to the stop.
 Finally, choose what days of the week you want the route to fly.
 For beginners it is recommended that you leave the route to fly on all 7 days of the week.

 After you create a route, you will be launched into the edit route page.
 Select an aircraft to fly the route, and you will notice that the route configuration now appears, with customized departure and arrival times already in place for the selected aircraft.
 Different aircraft types have different speeds and turnaround requirements, so if you choose another aircraft you may notice the times change a bit.
 If you like, you can enter custom departure times, but make sure to go back after you have saved the route to double-check that there are no errors.
-If a flight has a conflict with another flight on the route, that flight will not be scheduled, and then your route will not be flown in its entirety.
 Once you are satisfied, click the save route button, and then once you are on the route overview page, click the blue slider to the right of the route to activate it.
 Routes that are not activated will not be flown.
-The game schedules routes on every 10 minute interval of the hour, so it could take up to 10 minutes for your recently activated route to appear on your scheduled flights page.
+The game schedules routes once every day at 06:00 UTC, however when you activate a route those flights will be scheduled instantly for the next available departure time.

 — More Information —